 Amazon Cloud Drive In-Depth Review

 In the following sections, we will provide an in-depth Amazon Cloud Drive review.
-We will look at the most important features of this service.
+We will look at the most important features of the Amazon Drive service.
 We will also compare it with other, similar services, to see how it fares.
-Hopefully, these sections of our Amazon Cloud Drive review will help you make an informed decision when it comes to cloud service.
+Hopefully, these sections of our Amazon Drive review will help you make an informed decision when it comes to choosing a cloud storage service.

-There are two main ways in which you can use the Amazon Cloud Drive service to backup your files.
+There are two main ways in which you can use the Amazon Drive service to backup your files.
 You can use either the Web app or the desktop app.
 Both have a drag-and-drop feature that allows you to easily copy files from your computer to your Amazon cloud account.

-You can also install the Amazon Drive Cloud app on your mobile device as well.
+You can also install the Amazon Drive Cloud app on your mobile device.
 You can use it only to back up photos and other images currently on your mobile device.
 The mobile app has an automatic Amazon Cloud Drive sync function, that is now included in the desktop app too, thanks to recent updates.
 With their Whispersync function for Kindle and Fire devices, you can sync to Amazon Cloud Drive the bookmarks, highlights, and notes from any Kindle format document.
 This includes all documents created on any of the devices registered to the Amazon account.

 As part of our Amazon Cloud Drive review, we’ve tried to retrieve some of the files (mainly photos) uploaded to the Cloud.
 From what we can figure out, restoration is as fast and simple as uploading.